 HURRY, START THE CURRY!

 Place a pot, with a lid, over a medium heat with a drizzle of oil.
-When hot, fry the onion chunks for 3-4 minutes until soft and translucent, shifting occasionally.
+When hot, fry the Onion chunks for 3-4 minutes until soft and translucent, shifting occasionally.
 Add the curry paste and ½ the sliced chilli - both to taste!
 Fry for a minute, shifting constantly, until fragrant.
 Add the lamb chunks and fry for 2-3 minutes, until browned, shifting occasionally.
-Add the potato chunks, cooked chopped tomato, and 150ml of water.
+Add the Potato chunks, cooked chopped tomato, and 150ml of water.
 Mix until fully combined and leave to simmer for 20-25 minutes, until the lamb is tender and the potatoes are soft.

 OH, THAT’S RICE